Moravian Museum, Česko - Things to Do in Moravian Museum

 Getting Around

-Brno's efficient public transport system includes trams, buses, and trolleybuses covering the entire metropolitan area.
-Purchase tickets from machines, kiosks, or via mobile app - 90-minute tickets cost around 25 CZK.
-The historic center is pedestrian-friendly, and most major attractions including the Moravian Museum are within walking distance of each other.
-Bike-sharing systems and rental cars are available for exploring the surrounding Moravian countryside and wine regions.
+Brno's efficient public transport system includes trams, buses, and trolleybuses covering all major attractions and neighborhoods.
+Purchase tickets from machines, kiosks, or via mobile app - day passes cost around 100 CZK and offer unlimited rides.
+The compact historic center is easily walkable, with most museums and landmarks within 15 minutes of each other.
+Taxis and ride-sharing services are readily available, while bike rentals provide an eco-friendly option for exploring the city's parks and riverside paths along the Svratka River.

 Where to Stay